What is bidding?

 Bidding enables ad sources to compete in a real-time auction to fill your ad requests.
 This helps ensure you’re getting the highest revenue for your impressions.

-Unlike traditional mediation, which relies on user-provided eCPM or historical data to prioritize networks and call them one at a time, bidding calls all participating ad sources simultaneously.
+Unlike waterfall mediation, which relies on user-provided eCPM or historical data to prioritize networks and call them one at a time, bidding calls all participating ad sources simultaneously.
 The ad sources bid on each impression in real time.
 This allows them to compete equally in a single, unified auction.

 For any given impression, the ad source that serves the ad is the highest paying advertiser.

 Bidding works seamlessly with existing or new mediation groups.
 Each bidding ad source competes to fill ad requests along with the other ad sources, like waterfall ad sources, which do not participate in bidding.

 1. An ad unit generates an ad request